This article discusses the clinical presentation, diagnosis and management of seborrheic dermatitis in both infants and adults.

 Query: Hi doctor, I have red spots of dry and irritated skin on the arms, shoulders, and leg, just below the waistline.
 Minor itchiness comes and goes.
 I am using Neosporin for about a week, but they are still there.
 I am attaching a picture of these red spots.
 Read Full »

-Do you have a question on Dandruff or Ketoconazole Shampoo?Ask a Doctor Online
+Do you have a question on Ketoconazole Shampoo or Ciclopirox Olamine?Ask a Doctor Online